uyuni-project/tetra/SPECIAL_CASES.md

 Finally note that if you want to upgrade gradle and remove the previous versions, you should remove /tmp/gradle* directories, as well as the kit/gradle* directories (use git rm for this).
 Of course remember to adjust your gradlew call, build.gradle and/or gradle-wrapper.properties files with the new version.

-### Upgrading Gradle
+### Upgrading Gradle to versions older than 6.1.1

-When a newer Gradle is needed (eg. to support a newer JDK) in projects that use the Gradle Wrapper, the following procedure can be followed:
+In case you need to upgrade Gradle (eg. to support a newer JDK), but still on a version lower than 6.1.1, the following procedure can be followed:

 ```bash
 # update the Gradle URL to the new version